Shoshone pupfish: Management

 Most of the Cyprinodon species in the western United States are low in numbers and are in need of conservationist aid via habitat restoration and preservation.
 The Shoshone pupfish is threatened by a multitude of factors, with a few including their extremely limited distribution, habitat alteration, and invasion of introduced species (namely western mosquitofish, Gambusia affinis).
 Shoshone pupfish are solely found in the Shoshone Spring habitat, cannot disperse to other regions, and likely will not be able to adapt if relocated.
 Extreme habitat alteration has shifted the Shoshone pupfish to primarily rely on artificial refuge areas established in the spring, including a series of artificial ponds that line the stream where the pupfish were originally observed.
 Conserving the Shoshone pupfish involves the careful management and maintenance of these artificial habitats.
 Managers regularly conduct surveys of the pupfish via minnow traps, visual counts, and statistical models to keep track of their population and ensure that their habitats are adequate for survival.
 The primary invasive species that threatens this pupfish is the western mosquitofish, which predates on young pupfish and eggs, and competes with mature pupfish for resources.
 Mosquitofish are removed whenever they are encountered during surveys of the spring.

 Another method of conserving this pupfish involves captive breeding in artificial tanks.
 In 1988, biologists noted that only 20 individuals remained in the wild, prompting the creation of two captive populations.
 During a survey in 1988, a large number of the Shoshone pupfish population was removed and relocated to either UC Davis or the University of Nevada, Las Vegas for propagation in hopes to boost the wild population.
 A total of 72 captive-raised individuals from UC Davis were released in Shoshone Spring in 1989 to supplement the population.

+Susan Sorrells, whose family has owned Shoshone Village for four generations, plays a pivotal role in managing the Shoshone pupfish population.
+Shoshone once was a small mining town, and the water that the Shoshone pupfish relied on was used by humans seeking hay for farm animals.
+Because Sorrells was raised in Shoshone for the majority of her life, she applies what she calls a "listening to the land" approach.
+This method stems from understanding how the natural processes work and function to support the fragile ecosystem, and integrating restoration projects that work in tandem with those processes.
+Sorrells managed to relocate the sensitive species into restored groundwater pools that capture the nearby spring's flow, also creating reliable water sources for migratory birds and other native species.

+Owing to her efforts, Shoshone village has become a popular ecotourism spot, visited by 1.5 million people per year passing through to and from Death Valley National Park creating a bustling economy.
+The funds she generates from Shoshone creates financial sustainability to maintain and improve conservation efforts of the Shoshone pupfish and other endangered species in the Amargosa Basin.
+Sorrells also established the Shoshone Education and Research Center (SHEAR), where universities and other researchers can conduct their own ecology studies on the desert habitat.